 Availability: Ballet Shoes is available to stream on Peacock, Roku, Plex, Crackle, Tubi, and Amazon’s Freevee.
 You can also rent/buy it on Amazon Digital and on DVD.

 3. Berkeley Square

-Availability: Berkeley Square is available on DVD and to rent on Netflix.
+Availability: Berkeley Square is available to buy on DVD.

 4. Bertie and Elizabeth

-Availability: Bertie and Elizabeth is available on DVD and to rent on Netflix.
+Availability: Bertie and Elizabeth is available to stream on Peacock, Roku, Tubi, Pluto TV, and Freevee.
+You can also purchase it on DVD.

 6. Falling for a Dancer

-Availability: Falling for a Dancer is available on DVD and to rent on Netflix.
+Availability: Falling for a Dancer is available on DVD.

 7. A Good Woman